Blog Post

 1. Hacking Marketing by Scott Brinker

-“If you’re wondering how to apply agile/scrum project management disciplines to marketing, Scott’s book is the ultimate primer.
+“If you’re wondering how to apply agile/scrum project management disciplines to the marketing world, Scott’s book is the ultimate primer.
 It helps modern marketers to think like modern project/product managers (which we increasingly have to be to succeed).”

 - Nick Salvatoriello, Senior Demand Generation Manager, Channel Campaigns